BenIsenstein/pgonrails/README.md

 - Networking settings
 - Railway config-as-code

-## Frontend included with a seamless dev mode
+## Frontend included with seamless dev mode

 We included a frontend app in the stack and named it `site`.
 The frontend site is a React single page app (SPA) built with Vite and UnoCSS (Tailwind preset).
 It includes basic auth functionality so you can begin building user experiences out of the box.
 A parallel project branch with a NextJS app as the `site` is on the way.